The progestogen-only pill

 If you forget to take a progestogen-only pill, what you should do depends on:

-- the type of pill you are taking
+- the type of pill you're taking

-- how long ago you missed the pill and how many pills you have forgotten to take
+- how long ago you missed the pill

 - take the late pill as soon as you remember, and